-The length of the contract will be from February 1, 2019 through August 31, 2019, plus three renewals to be exercised at the sole discretion of the State.
+The contract term will be from approximately November 1, 2019 through October 31, 2020, with four (4) optional annual renewals available, to be exercise dat the sole discretion of the State.
+The contract start date may be decided upon in collaboration between DHSS and the awarded vendor.

-Unless otherwise provided in this RFP, the State and the successful offeror/contractor agree: (1) that any holding over of the contract excluding any exercised renewal options, will be considered as a month-to-month extension, and all other terms and conditions shall remain in full force and effect and (2) to provide written notice to the other party of the intent to cancel such month-to-month extension at least 30-days before the desired date of cancellation.
+Unless otherwise provided in this RFP, the State and the successful offeror/contractor agree:

+- (1) that any holding over of the contract excluding any exercised renewal options, will be considered as a month-to-month extension, and all other terms and conditions shall remain in full force and effect and - (2) to provide written notice to the other party of the intent to cancel such month-to-month extension at least 30-days before the desired date of cancellation.